This page explains how to use Cloud SQL to enforce data residency requirements.

 Data residency involves storing personally identifiable information (PII) within a particular region, where that data is processed in accordance with the regulations of that region.

-Part of storing data is meeting a country's legal and regulatory demands, such as data locality laws.
-For example, a country may mandate that any government-related data be stored in that country.
-Or, a company may be contractually obligated to store data for some of their customers in a different country.
-Therefore, it's imperative to meet the data residency requirements of the country where the data is stored.
+To store data, you must meet a country's legal and regulatory demands, such as data locality laws.
+For example, a country might mandate that any government-related data be stored in that country.
+Or, a company might be contractually obligated to store data for some of their customers in a different country.
+Therefore, a company has to meet the data residency requirements of the country where the data is stored.

 With Google Cloud, you can configure where your data is stored, including on backups.
-This includes giving you the ability to choose the regions where you store your data.
-When you choose to configure resources in these regions for Cloud SQL, Google stores your data at rest only in these regions, as per our Service Specific Terms.
+This includes letting you choose the regions where you store your data.
+When you choose to configure resources in these regions for Cloud SQL, Google stores your data at rest only in these regions, according to our Service Specific Terms.
 You can select the region when you create your instance, or you can edit the region by editing an existing instance.

 For more information about backup locations, see Custom backup locations.